 A level does not include a roof used as an uncovered garden, terrace or deck (note that the need to address overlooking concerns still applies).
-A level includes a
+A level includes a mezzanine

-DS14.2 The height of the finished floor level of the first floor, not being a floor at ground level, is not to exceed a height of 3.4 metres measured vertically above any point at natural ground level, in order not to have overly exposed basement carparking DS14.3 Utilisation of roof space may be permitted as a additional to DS14.1 if: the space is wholly contained within a pitched roof plane which has a roof pitch does not exceed a slope of 30° (with the exception of dormer windows) no lower than 22° and whose roof ridge does not exceed the maximum building height. sunlight, privacy, views and ventilation concerns are adequately addressed; and the proposal fully complies with the height limit in the Ashfield LEP 2013 which is 12.5 m as measured from natural ground level DS14.4 The intent of the roof space provision is to permit rooms within otherwise unused roof space.
-It does not permit the creation of additional de facto levels through increased external wall heights or the addition of roof protrusions larger than a typical dormer window mezzanine these requirements
+DS14.2 The height of the finished floor level of the first floor, not being a floor at ground level, is not to exceed a height of 3.4 metres measured vertically above any point at natural ground level, in order not to have overly exposed basement carparking

+DS14.3 Utilisation of roof space may be permitted as a level additional to DS14.1 if:

+- the space is wholly contained within a pitched roof plane which has a roof pitch does not exceed a slope of 30° (with the exception of dormer windows) no lower than 22° and whose roof ridge does not exceed the maximum building height. - sunlight, privacy, views and ventilation concerns are adequately addressed; and - the proposal fully complies with the height limit in the Inner West LEP 2022 which is 12.5 m as measured from natural ground level

+DS14.4 The intent of the roof space provision is to permit rooms within otherwise unused roof space.
+It does not permit the